malemalice/patuha-etl-dlt/PRD.md

 So that I can efficiently transfer only changed data while maintaining reliability.

 Acceptance Criteria:
-- Support for timestamp-based incremental sync
+- Support for timestamp-based incremental sync with timezone handling
 - Configurable sync intervals (minutes to hours)
 - Primary key-based data merging (single and composite keys)
 - Schema evolution handling
 - Automatic data sanitization for problematic values
 - File-based staging to avoid database conflicts
+- **NEW**: Pre and post-sync data validation with row count verification
+- **NEW**: Automatic detection of sync failures and data discrepancies
+- **NEW**: Timezone-aware timestamp comparisons for accurate incremental sync
 ```

 ### 5.3 Database Administrator